 When you are in Solway, you'll notice that it is more blue-collar than most other communities in America.
 50.00% of Solway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Solway is a city of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Solway who work in healthcare (29.31%), office and administrative support (3.45%), and teaching (3.45%).

-Because of many things, Solway is a great place for families with children to consider.
-First of all, many other families with children live here, making Solway a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Solway has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Solway is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Solway’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Solway is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Solway doesn't have a public transportation system that people use for their commute.

-The citizens of Solway are very well educated compared to the average community in the nation: 35.71% of adults in Solway have a bachelor's degree or even advanced degree.
+The population of Solway is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.71% of adults in Solway have a bachelor's degree or even advanced degree.

 The per capita income in Solway in 2022 was $31,888, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $127,552 for a family of four.